 Julie was a member of the three person Review of the Financial System External Dispute Resolution and Complaints Framework - Chaired by Professor Ian Ramsay with panel member Alan Kirkland (2016/17).
 The review findings were implemented through the Australian Financial Complaints Authority (AFCA).

 Julie has a BA, LLB and LLM (Commercial Law) from Monash University.
 She is also a graduate of the Australian Institute of Company Directors (AICD).

-Julie is currently a Commissioner on the Mental Health inquiry.
+Julie is currently a Commissioner on the Right to Repair inquiry.